 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included the following procedures:
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- We gained an understanding of the process undertaken by management to perform the going concern assessment, including discussion with management to ensure all key factors were taken into account. - We obtained management's forecast cash flows and covenant calculations covering the period from the date of signing to 31 July 2023 and we agreed these to the Board and regulatory approved budgets and forecasts. - We tested the mathematical accuracy of the cash flows, as well as the calculation of the forecast covenants. - We considered the Company's access to available sources of liquidity and agreed available facilities to underlying agreements and the extent of drawings thereunder to external confirmations. - We performed the covenant testing and considered any indicator of breach. - We challenged management by reperforming and building our own point of estimate, in respect of the assumptions used in the going concern assessment and reverse stress test reflecting their principal risks and uncertainties and considering the impact these risks would have on liquidity and on compliance with financial covenants.
+- We gained an understanding of the process undertaken by management to perform the going concern assessment, including their assessment of risk and evaluation of the ongoing economic uncertainty and associated inflationary pressures, including discussion with management to ensure all key factors were taken into account. - We obtained management's forecast cash flows and covenant calculations covering the period from the date of signing to 30 September 2023 and we agreed these to the Board and regulatory approved budgets and forecasts. - We tested the mathematical accuracy of the cash flows, as well as the calculation of the forecast covenants. - We considered the Company's access to available sources of liquidity and agreed available facilities to underlying agreements and the extent of drawings thereunder to external confirmations. - We performed the forecast covenant testing and considered any indicator of breach. - We understood and challenged management by reperforming and building our own point of estimate, in respect of the assumptions used in the going concern assessment and reverse stress test reflecting their principal risks and uncertainties and considering the impact these risks would have on liquidity and on compliance with financial covenants, and whether the scenarios have no more than a remote possibility of occurring.

 - We understood and challenged the Board's controllable mitigation plans and the forecast impact on the ability of the business to operate within its financial covenants.
-We obtained supporting documentation to evaluate the plausibility and achievability of management's mitigation plans considering actions delivered to date. - We compared forecast future cashflows to historical data, ensuring variations are in line with our expectations, such as historical performance, and understanding of the business and considered the reliability of past forecasts. - We considered the results of other audit procedures and other knowledge obtained in the audit and whether it was consistent with or contradicted management's assumptions. - We performed our own sensitivity analysis on management's forecast cashflows and considered the reverse stress test management model to understand how severe conditions would have to be to breach liquidity and/or covenant headroom, and whether the scenario has no more than a remote possibility of occurring. - Inquired of management as to their knowledge of events or conditions beyond the period of their assessment that may cast significant doubt on the entity's ability to continue as a going concern - We assessed the appropriateness of disclosures within the Annual Report and Accounts.
+We obtained supporting documentation to evaluate the plausibility and achievability of management's mitigation plans considering actions delivered to date. - We compared forecast future cashflows to historical data, ensuring variations are in line with our expectations, such as historical performance, and understanding of the business and considered the reliability of past forecasts. - We considered the results of other audit procedures and other knowledge obtained in the audit and whether it was consistent with or contradicted management's assumptions. - Inquired of management as to their knowledge of events or conditions beyond the period of their assessment that may cast significant doubt on the entity's ability to continue as a going concern - We assessed the appropriateness of disclosures within the Annual Report and Accounts.